pxp9/lazy_doc/priv/lazy_doc/lazy_doc/cli/main.md

-Returns a result based on the command-line arguments provided.
+Returns the result of the main application startup and functionality based on the provided arguments.

 ## Parameters

-- args - a list of command-line arguments provided to the function.
+- args - a list of command-line arguments that dictate the behavior of the function.
 ## Description
-Handles various tasks based on the input arguments, including debugging, adding paths for code loading, and executing specific Mix tasks.
+ Initializes the application, loads configuration files, and runs specific tasks based on the provided arguments.